solana-foundation/developer-content/content/guides/token-extensions/transfer-hook.md

 ## Transfer Hook with wSOl Transfer fee (advanced example)

-### Program Overview

-In this guide, we will build a Transfer Hook program using the Anchor framework.
+In the next part of this guide, we will build a more advanced Transfer Hook program using the Anchor framework.
 This program will require the sender to pay a wSOL fee for every token transfer.

 The wSOL transfers will be executed using a delegate that is a PDA derived from the Transfer Hook program.
 This is necessary because the signature from the